dl1bz/deskhpsdr/README.md

 ## deskHPSDR was forked once from pihpsdr

-piHPSDR was [first developed](https://github.com/g0orx/pihpsdr) by [John Melton, G0ORX/N6LYT](https://github.com/g0orx) a few years ago.<br>Later Christoph, DL1YCF, had continued the development of piHPSDR.
-His version [https://github.com/dl1ycf/pihpsdr](https://github.com/dl1ycf/pihpsdr) is the most up-to-date version of piHPSDR and  is actively being developed by him up to now.<br><br>So his codebase of piHPSDR was my starting point end of October, 2024.
+piHPSDR was [initiated and first developed](https://github.com/g0orx/pihpsdr) by [John Melton, G0ORX/N6LYT](https://github.com/g0orx) a few years ago.<br>Later Christoph, DL1YCF, had continued the development of piHPSDR.
+His fork [https://github.com/dl1ycf/pihpsdr](https://github.com/dl1ycf/pihpsdr) is the most up-to-date and current version of piHPSDR today and being actively developed by him up to now.<br><br>So his codebase of piHPSDR was my starting point end of October, 2024.
 But anyway, there is and will be no direct collaboration between piHPSDR and deskHPSDR.<br><br>
 Today deskHPSDR go an entire own way. deskHPSDR has got many new functions they are not available in piHPSDR.
 Things that deskHPSDR doesn't need have also been removed (e.g. the build-in client-server-mode), they exist furthermore in piHPSDR, but are no longer as parts of deskHPSDR. deskHPSDR is now a kind of evolution from piHPSDR with completely different objectives.

 ## Requirements